top of page

 Any space that I call my own cannot have empty walls.
 It's a personal rule, so if I can't afford to fill my walls with other people's art then I have no choice but to make my own.
-My paintings are almost always made up of craft paper, black acrylic paint, and broad strokes.
+My paintings are almost always made up of raw canvas, black acrylic paint, and broad strokes.

 learn for themselves.

-Part of my early career has been dedicated to teaching and
+Part of my early career has been dedicated to changing the way

-working with young artists as they begin their journey into
+young artists how to begin their journey into the industry while

 Looking for an educator?

 Education and Advocacy

 I polled my

 friends on what types of characters they thought